 There has been a resurgence of interest in all things Celtic, including the historic church of the British Isles.
 The problem is there is really little information available on the specifics of the church in Ireland, Scotland and Wales.
-What little we do possess gives us a rather strange picture of the church in the British Isles when compared to the Christianity found in other parts of the world.
+What little we do possess gives us a rather distinct picture of the church in the British Isles when compared to the Christianity found in other parts of the world.
 The British church is an enigma even for modern historians and theologians.
-On the one hand you had a church that was seemingly orthodox and, in what can be called a proto-Protestant spirit, resistant to Papal control, for which it has become the fancy of some Evangelicals and Eastern Orthodox Christians.
-On the other hand you have a church whose primary religious order of authority possessed a character that was quite nature centered; focused not just on God as transcendent deity, but also on God immanent in His natural world.
-A sort of panentheistic theology, akin to that of the Moodernist heretic Matthew Fox.
-This Celtic religious order I speak of was the Order of Culdees, the inheritors of much of the ancient Druidic tradition and spirituality, not to mention spiritual influence in Celtic culture.
+On the one hand you had a church that was Biblically orthodox and, in what can be called a proto-Protestant spirit, resistant to Papal control, for which it has become the fancy of some Evangelicals and Eastern Orthodox Christians.
+On the other hand you have a church with a nature centered character; focused not just on God as transcendent deity, but also on God immanent in His creation, which sets it apart from Roman Christianity.

 Is there evidence for this particular claim?
 If we take into account the record known as the Domesday survey, it appears there certainly is.
 A passage in the Domesday survey (1088 A.D.) states:

 “The Domus Dei in the great monastery at Glastingbury.
 This Glastingbury church possesses its own villa XII hides of land for which have never been paid tax.”